 A fake scenario is a story you tell yourself in order to help you fall asleep.
 The story can be real (as in actually has happened to you) or a made-up one.
 It can be exciting or boring.
 What the actual content of the story is doesn’t matter so much as using the power of your imagination to fall asleep.

 As the aphorism goes, different strokes for different folks.
 Some people imagine fake scenarios that are calm and peaceful.
-Others imagine scenarios that involve a triumph, a game, or goal.
+Others imagine scenarios involving a triumph, a game, or a goal.
 Everyone’s an individual with their own interests so it’s natural that different stories would appeal to different people.

-The only limitation to this method is one’s imagination.
+The only limitation of this method is one’s imagination.

 While you might not feel like you’re an especially creative person in your waking life, when it comes to fake scenarios, you very well may be.
 You can be free to dream and create in your own head.
 It’s a judgment-free zone!